jjhursey/pmix-swarm-toy-box/README.md

 ...
 ```

-For customized build, simply make a copy of one of the Dockerfiles and give it a custom extension.
+For a customized build, simply make a copy of one of the Dockerfiles and give it a custom extension.
 For example, you can start from the Dockerfile.slurm, by making a copy and renaming it:

 ```
 cp -a Dockerfile.slurm Dockerfile.foo